humeval/humeval.github.io/_pages/call-for-papers.md

 ### Paper Submission and Templates

 Submission is electronic, using the Softconf START conference management system.
-For electronic submission of all papers, please use: https://www.softconf.com/eacl2021/HumEval2021.
+For electronic submission of all papers, please use: <https://www.softconf.com/eacl2021/HumEval2021>.
 Both long and short papers must follow the ACL Author Guidelines, and must use the EACL’21 templates.
-You can find the EACL-2021 LaTeX template here or download the zip file.
+You can find the EACL-2021 LaTeX template [on overleaf](https://www.overleaf.com/latex/templates/eacl-2021-proceedings-template/jprrhhtnbrrm) or [download the zip file](https://2021.eacl.org/downloads/eacl2021-templates.zip).

 ### Organisers